Until July 4, 2021, Manlihood is offering our Stars and Stripes and Don’t Tread Bro patriotic t-shirts and sweatshirts, starting at $17.76

 While I tend to be a person who calls people on their crap, and the friend that lets the other friend know he has a booger on his face – I’ve found that in general, I need to shut up more.

+You may be someone who needs to speak up more, rather than shut up.
 I wish I could tell you the exact answer on this one – but I’ll tell you this.

 Make sure that your motivation is good.
 Speak because you care about people.
 Speak with the goal of fixing things.
 Speak with honesty AND love in mind.